ViggyWithIt/market-sense-dashboard/README.md

 ## Features

--   **Dynamic Data Fetching:** Pulls the latest daily stock prices and news from the Alpha Vantage API.
+-   **Dynamic Data Fetching:** Pulls the latest daily stock prices and news from the Alpha Vantage API
--   **Sentiment Analysis:** Calculates an average sentiment score for each day based on financial news headlines.
+-   **Sentiment Analysis:** Calculates an average sentiment score for each day based on financial news headlines
--   **Interactive Visualization:** Renders a responsive line chart using Chart.js with dual Y-axes to clearly compare price and sentiment.
+-   **Interactive Visualization:** Renders a responsive line chart using Chart.js with dual Y-axes to clearly compare price and sentiment
--   **Full-Stack Architecture:** Built with a Python/Flask backend that processes data and a JavaScript/HTML frontend that displays it.
+-   **Full-Stack Architecture:** Built with a Python/Flask backend that processes data and a JavaScript/HTML frontend that displays it

 ## Tech Stack